Campus Speed Cook Challenge

 Each judge will mark each entrant's menu out of 100 points on each of the following criteria:

 - Flavour, taste & temperature

 - Portion size

-The winner will be the finalist who has shown evidence that he/she has prepared dishes that can be served as street food.
+The winner will be the finalist who has shown evidence that he/she has prepared dishes that can be served as a balanced easy to eat meal.

 In the event of unforeseen circumstances the promoter reserves the right to substitute the prize for an alternative of equal or greater value.
 No correspondence will be entered into.
 Written and verbal feedback will be given after the competition.